There are always too many writing ideas or not enough of them.

 Prioritizing your writing ideas will help you stay focused on projects you’ve already started.
 Too often, we writers run around chasing one idea after another, never finishing the big projects we’ve begun.
 A priority list that we follow with due diligence will encourage us to finish what we’ve started.
 And when inspiration is fleeting, we can turn to our priority list and it will remind us that we have plenty of ideas ready and waiting to be explored.

 It’s a good idea to keep track of all your ideas, and most writers are already adept at this.
-We jot our ideas down in our notebooks.
+We jot down ideas in our notebooks.
 We litter our work areas with ideas scrawled on sticky notes.
 We scrawl concepts on random bits of scrap paper and cocktail napkins.
 You probably already have a boatload of projects incubating all around you.
-Now, you just need to get them in order.
+Now you just need to get them in order.

 Keeping a master list of projects (including your works-in-progress and future project ideas) is a good way to start prioritizing.
 Electronic lists work well because you can move things around.
 Note cards are also good organizational tools because you can spread them out, color code them by form, genre, or deadline, and keep them in a box or bound them with a rubber band for easy storage and access.